This post may contain affiliate links. Please read our disclosure policy.

 An unbaked loaf of bread on a baking sheet topped with olive oil and kosher salt.

-A loaf of baked french bread on a baking sheet.
+a small loaf of french bread on a dark counter.

 Expert Tips